 - Press and Quickly Release Volume Up button,

-- Press and Quickly Release Volume Down Button,
+- Press and Quickly Release the Volume Down Button,

-- Press and Hold Side Button until you see the Apple logo on Screen.
+- Press and Hold the Side Button until you see the Apple logo on the Screen.

-To Start the iPhone, Again press the Side button until the Startup Apple logo on the screen.
+To Start the iPhone, press the Side button again until the Startup Apple logo is on the screen.

-5th: Repeating the same problem in the future, again and again, contact apple support in-store.
+Repeating the same problem in the future, again and again, contact Apple support in-store.

-Go to Apple Logo on Mac, Press-Hold on Alt key from keyboard & Click on Apple Logo. or (Use Spotlight Search and Find the System Information)
+Go to Apple Logo on Mac, Press-Hold on the Option Key from the keyboard & Click on Apple Logo. or (Use Spotlight Search and Find the System Information)

 The first option in the Menu bar is “System Information…” above system preferences.
 Click on it.

-Select “USB” from the side pane, Under the USB device, Tree check iPhone is showing in the tree.
-If not then contact apple support.
+Select “USB” from the side pane, Under the USB device, Tree check iPhone shows in the tree.
+If not, then contact apple support.

-Check and Update Driver on Windows PC or Laptop: Windows 10, Windows 8, Windows 7
+Solution 7: Check and Update Driver on Windows PC or Laptop: Window

-More troubleshooting and help will be updated here on iPhone X/ iPhone 8 (Plus)/ iPhone 7 (Plus) not showing up in iTunes while connecting over USB.
+More troubleshooting and help will be updated here on iPhone not showing up in iTunes while connecting over USB.